Toronto Awaba Stags FC: Club colours

-2015 sees The Stags return to a Yellow and Blue vertical striped Home Jersey, the jersey is seen to be a link to the past and is heavily liked by the current playing group.
-The Away Jersey is White jersey with a Blue and Yellow slash coming from the left shoulder, this jersey designed by the players is a sharp addition to The Stags attire.
-The Goal Keepers will play in a Grey Jersey with Blue and Yellow horizontal stripes across the chest.
-The club will wear Blue shorts for both Home and Away games, with Yellow socks for Home games and Blue socks with the Away Kit.
+The traditional colours of Toronto Awaba Stags FC are royal blue, gold, and white, as registered with Northern NSW Football.

 Home ground

-Toronto Awaba play out of the historic Lyall Peacock Field, it is located at the corner of Cook and Thorn streets, Toronto.
-Lyall Peacock Field is easily recognisable for its famous grandstand on the halfway line of the field.
+Toronto Awaba play out of the Lyall Peacock Field, it is located at the corner of Cook and Thorn streets, Toronto.
+Lyall Peacock Field is recognisable for its grandstand on the halfway line of the field.

 Recent Seasons

 2006 to 2008

 The 2006, 2007 and 2008 seasons were similar, with no grades qualifying for the finals series.